IgnaceMenace/DotFiles/README.md

 - Nautilus
 - Alsamixer
 - Pulseaudio
+- Grim
 - Waybar
   - Can be replaced by SwayBar which is installed with Sway.
   But it has less functionalities
+- Swaylock
+- Python + os package
 - JetBrains Mono Fonts
   - [Download](https://www.jetbrains.com/lp/mono/)
   - You can also install the patched one from [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/JetBrainsMono)
 - Alacritty
+  - Might be replaced by Foot terminal
 ## Waybar
 - JetBrains mono Fonts

+# Road map
+- Scripting the installation for Fedora and Arch
+- Make the zsh theme works even in Podman container
+- Reduce the number of dependencies
+- Wofi isn't actively developed anymore so might need to find an alternative
+- Scratchpad module for Waybar